apple/foundationdb/documentation/sphinx/source/backups.rst

 Here is a complete list of valid parameters:

+ *secure_connection* (or *sc*) - Set 1 for secure connection and 0 for unsecure connection.
+Defaults to secure connection.

  *connect_tries* (or *ct*) - Number of times to try to connect for each request.

  *request_tries* (or *rt*) - Number of times to try each request until a parseable HTTP response other than 429 is received.